 On the day of the test, both bottles were dispensed to the parents, each labeled, “Take to clinic and infuse 5.75 gm.”
 The pharmacist had also marked each bottle on the corner of the label as “1 of 2” and “2 of 2” to identify that more than a single container was to be picked up by the parents.
 However, the clinic staff thought that both bottle # 1 and bottle # 2 were required to administer the prescribed dose.

 The nurse who administered the drug read the pharmacy labels on the bottles and thought that, together, the dose would equal 5.75 g.
 (The nurse had made a similar error before, believing that the entire bottle dispensed from the pharmacy contained the patient-specific dose; in that case, the child experienced adverse effects but recovered without permanent harm.
 This prior error was detected while investigating the more recent event.)
-The manufacturer’s labeling on the front of the bottle prominently displays the brand name, generic name, and percent concentration of 10% (see Figure 1 in the PDF version of the newsletter).
+The manufacturer’s labeling on the front of the bottle prominently displays the brand name, generic name, and percent concentration of 10% (see Figure 1).
 However, the strength (10 g/100 mL) only appears in very small print on the back of the bottle, which the nurse failed to see.
 The nurse did not recognize that each bottle contained 30 g of arginine, nor was she alerted to the error by the extremely rapid rate of infusion (1,200 mL/hour) required to administer the drug over 30 minutes, as prescribed.

 Before the infusion, the child’s mother asked the staff to check the dose; she was assured it was correct.
 When the child developed signs of distress, including a severe headache, the father asked to halt the procedure.
 A physician checked the child’s medical records for the prescribed dose and asked the nurse how much medication he had received.
 The nurse responded that “75%” of the medication had infused, never mentioning the actual dose.
 Finding no reason to stop the test, the physician ordered continuation of the infusion without visualizing the actual bottle(s) of medication.
 Upon completion of the infusion, the child was discharged.
 That night, he was brought to the emergency department, disoriented and vomiting, and admitted to the hospital for dehydration.
 The next day, the parents continued to report that their child was not “acting normally.”
 That evening, after a witnessed seizure, the child was transferred to a pediatric ICU at another hospital.
 He was later declared brain dead, and his parents were informed about the medication error.